-Get the Sandringham touch: Sandringham house, gardens, church and museum are open when the royals aren't in residence – during March to October each year; the visitor centre and shop are open year-round so you can pick up a souvenir to add a dash of royal flavour to your festivities at home – we recommend Sandringham’s famous apple juice.
+Sandringham house, gardens, church and museum are open when the royals aren't in residence – during March to October each year; the visitor centre and shop are open year-round so you can pick up a souvenir to add a dash of royal flavour to your festivities at home.

 What do you do when you can’t fit everyone around the dining table on Christmas Day?
 Have multiple Christmases of course!
 The Queen usually has a larger family get-together at Buckingham Palace earlier in December.
 Up to 50 family members who can’t go to Sandringham gather for a pre-Christmas family lunch.

-Admire Buckingham Palace’s festive finery: While you can’t pull up a chair for the royal lunch, you can join one of the festive guided tours of the State Rooms – a special treat as they’re usually only open in summer.
-And don’t miss Changing the Guard at Buckingham Palace.
-There’s something indescribably festive about the soldiers in bright red tunics, clouds of breath billowing out from beneath bearskin hats.
+While you can’t pull up a chair for the royal lunch, you can join one of the festive guided tours of the State Rooms – a special treat as they’re usually only open in summer.
+And don’t miss the Changing of the Guard at Buckingham Palace.
+There’s something indescribably festive about the soldiers in bright red tunics, with clouds of breath billowing out from beneath bearskin hats.

 Osborne House was the cherished family holiday home of Queen Victoria and Prince Albert.
-The Victorian royal family spent the weeks leading up to Christmas here and this is where many of the Christmas traditions that Brits still hold dear first took hold.
-The couple introduced or popularised some of our most familiar Christmas traditions, from gifts and cards to trees.
+The Victorian royal family spent the weeks leading up to Christmas there and it is where many of the Christmas traditions that Brits still hold dear first began.
+The couple introduced, or popularised, some of our most familiar Christmas traditions, from gifts and cards to trees.

 Victoria and Albert spent Christmas itself at Windsor Castle, and it was from here that they made the Christmas tree go mainstream.
-The 1848 Christmas supplement of The Illustrated London News published an engraving of Victoria, Albert and their family gathered around their Christmas tree at Windsor Castle in 1848.
+The 1848 Christmas supplement of The Illustrated London News published an engraving of Victoria, Albert and their family gathered around their Christmas tree at Windsor Castle.
 It didn’t take long for households across the country to follow suit.
-Albert frequently had Windsor Castle’s Christmas trees suspended from the ceiling, a style that’s making a comeback this year.
-The royal family – still setting Christmas trends!

-Experience a Regency Christmas: Until January, Windsor Castle gets all decked out for Christmas as it would have been for the Prince Regent in the early 19th century.
+Until January, Windsor Castle gets all decked out for Christmas as it would have been for the Prince Regent in the early 19th century.
 A stunning Nordmann Fir tree, decked out with lights and golden decorations, forms a magnificent centrepiece in St George’s Hall.